-Assuring quality vaccines for countries that procure their own products with Gavi funds
+Assuring quality vaccines and immunisation products for countries that procure their own products with Gavi funds

 Self-procurement of vaccines

-Safe procurement of related injection safety supplies
+Self-procurement of related injection safety devices

-Countries using Gavi’s funds to self-procure auto-disable syringes are required to procure products pre-qualified under WHO’s Performance, Quality and Safety system.
 Unsafe injections represent a well-established risk and there are no widely-applied national quality assurance mechanisms for these supplies, in the same way as there are NRAs for vaccines.
-For syringe and needle disposal boxes, countries self-procuring with Gavi funds must either:
+Countries using Gavi funds to self-procure auto-disable syringes are required to procure products, which are pre-qualified under WHO’s Performance, Quality and Safety system.

-- Submit to WHO a certificate of quality from a relevant national authority.
+- submit a certificate of quality to WHO from a relevant national authority.